cuba-platform/dashboard-addon/README.md

 - OK - save a dashboard and close the editor;
 - Cancel - close the editor without saving a dashboard;
-- Propagate - public event  com.audimex.dashboard.web.events.DashboardUpdatedEvent;
+- Propagate - public event  com.haulmont.addon.dashboard.web.events.DashboardUpdatedEvent;
 - Export Json - export a dashboard to a json file;
 - Import Json - import a dashboard from a json file and refresh the editor.